ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-updating-vsan.md

    * **No data migration** - If you select this option, vSAN does not evacuate any data from this host.
 If you power off or remove the host from the cluster, some virtual machines (VMs) might become inaccessible.
    * **Ensure availability** - If you select this option, you can move the host into maintenance mode faster than **Full data migration** and allows access to the VMs in the environment.
    * **Full data migration**
 * **Exit maintenance mode and resync** - When the vSphere ESXi host is upgraded and moved out of maintenance mode, a resync occurs.
-You can see this through the VMware vSphere Web Client.
+You can see this through the vSphere Web Client.
 Ensure this is complete before you move onto the next host.
 A resync is occurring as the host that is updated can now contribute to the vSAN datastore again.
 It is vital to wait until this resync is complete to ensure that there is no data loss.
 * **After starting a vSAN Cluster upgrade**:
    * Do not attempt to upgrade a cluster by introducing new versions to the cluster and migrating workloads.
    * If introducing new hosts, ensure that they are of the same initial version and upgrade them along with the rest of the cluster.